graeme-a-stewart/cpp-concurrency/doc/01-BasicThreadManagement.md

 C++11 introduced support in the core C++ language for concurrency.
 This makes it one of the most useful toolkits for concurrency and multi-threading as any compliant compiler will support its constructs, independent of the underlying platform (e.g., on unix systems `pthreads` is used to manage the threads, whereas on Windows the Win32 API will be used).

-As C++ develops we can expect that this concurrency support will become richer and more useful.
+As C++ develops we can expect that this concurrency support will become richer and more useful, e.g., task based parallelism is under discussion for C++17.

 The C++ threading libraries are also very useful for introducing some core concepts in concurrency, which is one of the primary reasons for looking at them here.

 ## Starting Threads